-With summer in full swing, parents around the country are looking for ways to keep their children active and engaged—whether that means not losing the progress they’ve made during the school year, or following their interests in other subjects.
+Throughout the year, parents around the country are looking for ways to keep their children active and engaged—whether that means using vacation time to keep up the progress they’ve made during the school year, or following their interests in other subjects.
 But it can be tricky to arrange schedules and handle travel to in-person clubs and classes.
 That’s where Outschool comes in.

 The platform, which started in the United States in 2015, found its first supporters among homeschoolers.
 But it truly took off during the pandemic, when parents around the world were searching for activities and classes that kids could do from home.
 The platform now offers more than 140,000 online classes to over 1 million learners in 183 countries.